sunpy/sunkit-magex/examples/testing/README.rst

 Tests
 -----
-Comparisons of the numerical output of pfsspy to analytic solutions.
+Comparisons of the numerical output of sunkit_magex.pfss to analytic solutions.